-Most criminal investigations involve interviewing a suspect at a police station.
+Most criminal investigations involve interviewing a suspect under caution.

-That interview may take place when the suspect is under arrest or while the suspect is at the police station voluntarily.
+That interview may take place when the suspect is under arrest or while the suspect attends the interview voluntarily.
 It is a common misconception that if a suspect is not arrested, being accompanied by a lawyer is less important.
 Whenever you are interviewed under caution you should have legal representation – even if you believe you are innocent; in fact all the more so.
 The interview is conducted for the benefit of the investigator not the suspect.

 Call Sonn Macmillan Walker and we will send an experienced representative to advise you of your rights and how to respond when questioned.
 The same applies if the interview under caution is being conducted by any other regulatory authority such as a local authority.